jarmoasu/Ultimate-Stats-Tracker/README.md

 This is a simple web application for tracking statistics for Ultimate Frisbee games.
 It allows you to record player actions, view real-time statistics, and export the data as a CSV file.

+The app is coded using Google's Gemini AI asssitant.

+ALL THE DATA IS SAVED LOCALLY!
+The app saves data only to local storage.
+Be careful, e.g, when refreshing the page.

 ## Features

 * **Player Management:** Add and manage players participating in the game.